It’s officially American Heart Month, below are 10 foods that you can incorporate into your diet to help protect and/or improve your heart health.

 - Oatmeal is also high in soluble fiber.
 They contain a specific fiber called beta glucan that acts to soak up excess cholesterol and expel it from the body.
-Instead of using the instant oats which have excess sodium, sugar and less fiber, try using steel cut, old fashioned, or quick oats.
+Instead of using the instant oats which have excess sodium, sugar, and less fiber, try using steel cut, old fashioned, or quick oats.

 - Berries, including blueberries, blackberries, strawberries, raspberries and more are great sources flavonoids (antioxidants) called anthocyanins.
 They give the berries a red or blue color and are present in many fruits and veggies.
-They contain many vitamins and minerals as well as fiber that help control blood pressure and blood sugar levels.
+They contain many vitamins and minerals as well as fiber that helps control blood pressure and blood sugar levels.
 Aim for three or more 1 cup servings per week.

-- Kale, spinach and broccoli as well as other dark green vegetables contain large amounts of carotenoids, fiber, and lots of vitamins and minerals all of which help keep your heart healthy.
+- Kale, spinach, and broccoli, as well as other dark green vegetables, contain large amounts of carotenoids, fiber, and lots of vitamins and minerals all of which help keep your heart healthy.
 Kale even sports some omega 3 fatty acids.
 Go for at least 3-4, ½ cup servings weekly.

 - Tomatoes are high in potassium and lycopene which help rid the body of bad cholesterol and dilate the blood vessels.